mrDwipayan/Office-Activation-Text/README.md

-# Office-Activation-Text
+# Office-2019-Activation-Text

-First copy or download the text file and then rename .txt extenstion with .bat extension, then only need to "Run as Administrator".
-Thats all!
+First, copy or download the text file, rename the .txt extension to the .bat extension, and then "Run as Administrator" the bat file.
+That's all!